ercananlama/JQDotNet/README.md

 ## JQDotNet

-JQDotNet is a .net framework which is used to query JSON data using simple and flexible expressions.
+JQDotNet is a framework which is used to query JSON data using simple and flexible expressions.
+It is built on .net framework 3.5.

 With JQDotNet, you can do the followings: